How to Price Your Consulting Services After Corporate Layoff

 Why Pricing Feels Unstable After a Layoff

 A salary compensates you for performing a defined role within a system.
+Consulting rates reflect the outcomes you help create.
+When you worked inside an organization, you may have:- Led strategic initiatives

 - Managed significant budgets